taurus-org/taurus/doc/source/users/introduction.rst

-The :mod:`taurus.core` module uses plugins (known as schemes) to provide TaurusModel objects that abstract the interactions with specific sources of data and/or control objects(See the :ref:`taurus-core-tutorial`).
-Some schemes are already implemented for accessing control system libraries (the "tango" and "epics" schemes) as well as for data-processing via a Python interpreter (the "evaluation" scheme).
+The :mod:`taurus.core` module uses plugins (known as schemes) to provide TaurusModel objects that abstract the interactions with specific sources of data and/or control objects.
+Some schemes are already implemented for accessing control system libraries (the "tango" and "epics" schemes) as well as for data-processing via a Python interpreter (the "evaluation" scheme). see the :ref:`taurus-core-tutorial` for more information on the taurus core.

 The Taurus view and controller components are typically implemented as PyQt_ based GUIs, but it may also consist on command line interfaces such as Sardana's spock or